jyap808/g0bin/README.md

 g0bin
 =====

-g0bin is a client side encrypted pastebin that can run without a database.
+g0bin is a client side encrypted pastebin.
 The server has zero knowledge of pasted data.
 Data is encrypted/decrypted in the browser using 256 bits AES.

 g0bin is a Go implementation of [0bin](https://github.com/sametmax/0bin/) (written in Python).
 0bin in turn is an implementation of the [ZeroBin](https://github.com/sebsauvage/ZeroBin/) project (written in PHP).

-This project was created mostly as a learning exercise but also serves as a great sample project in Go since it only uses the standard library.
+This project was created mostly as a Go learning exercise through converting a project I use often.
+It also serves as a great sample project in Go since it only uses the standard library.

 Here are some elements that are have been implemented.